Makerspace use guidelines

 Code of conduct

-Users of the makerspace agree to respect and abide by UMN Libraries' and University guidelines and policies, and the Student Code of Conduct, as well as state and federal laws, including those around copyright and intellectual property.
+Users of the makerspace agree to respect and abide by University Libraries' and University guidelines and policies, and the Student Code of Conduct, as well as state and federal laws, including those around copyright and intellectual property.
 More specifically,

 - Respect other users of the space, the equipment and materials within it.
 Please take responsibility and clean up after yourself.